‘Tis the season to be jolly…

 Maybe you can send it to a friend or family member?

 This blog occasionally uses affiliate links and may contain affiliate links.
-Melanie Redd is a participant in the Amazon Services LLC Associates Program.
-This is an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Additionally, Melanie Redd is a participant in the Amazon Services LLC Associates Program.
+Also, this is an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 For more on my disclosure policy, click HERE.